 - Snip about 1/4 -1/3 cup of chives.
 In a pinch, you can use a fresh bottle of freeze-dried chives.

 - Place potatoes in saucepan and cover with water.
 Add about 1 teaspoon salt.
 Bring to a boil.
 Continue a low boil (not a simmer) until potatoes are soft.
 This should take about 20 minutes.
 Do not drain potatoes.

 - Remove potatoes from water with a slotted spoon and place them in mixing bowl.
 Break them up with a potato masher.
 Add about 1/2 cup of the cooking liquid to the potatoes and continue to mash.
 Pour in about 1/4 cup of olive oil.
 Mash again.
 Continue to add more cooking liquid /olive oil until you have reached the consistency you like.
-If you add soy/coconut milk instead of cooking liquid, the potatoes will be richer and creamier.
+If you add soy/coconut/oat milk instead of cooking liquid, the potatoes will be richer and creamier.
 Taste potatoes.
-Add freshly ground black pepper.
+Add salt and freshly ground black pepper if desired.
 Mix well.
-Add your chosen herbs and mix well.
+Add the snipped chives and mix well.
 At this point, I like to use a fork so I'm sure all the ingredients are well blended.
 Keep tasting until you have the texture and flavor you want.
 Enjoy